Structural Complexities of Matching Mechanisms: Joint Verification Complexity

-We now consider upper bounds; unlike the above lower bound, constructing a protocol is a very different task in $\TTC$ versus in $\DA$.
+We now consider upper bounds on verification complexity; unlike the lower bound in \autoref{thrm:verif-lb-both-mechs}, constructing a protocol is a very different task in $\TTC$ versus in $\DA$.
 First, we show that \autoref{thrm:verif-lb-both-mechs} is tight for $\TTC$, because $\TTC$ has an easy to construct \emph{deterministic} protocol with matching communication complexity. \begin{observation} The verification complexity of $\TTC$ is $\widetilde\Theta\bigl(|\Appls|\bigr)$. \end{observation} \begin{proof} The lower bound is given in \autoref{thrm:verif-lb-both-mechs}.
 The upper bound follows from the fact that $\TTC$ has a deterministic blackboard communication protocol.
-We describe this (fairly simple) protocol in \autoref{sec:deterministic-blackboard-ttc} for completeness. \end{proof}
+We describe this simple (possibly folklore) protocol for completeness.

+The protocol proceeds in steps, with one applicant or institution acting per step.
+First, the protocol selects an arbitrary institution $h_1$, which announces its top choice applicant $d_1$ and points to it.
+Then, $d_1$ announces her top institution $h_2$ and points to it.
+Then, $h_2$ announces and points, etc. This continues, with the protocol keeping track of some tentative chain $h_1\to d_1\to h_2\to d_2\to \cdots \to h_k \to d_k$, until some cycle is found, say $d_k \to h_j$ for some $j \in \{1,2,\ldots,k\}$.
+Every applicant in the cycle is permanently matched to the institution to which it points, and the applicants are removed from the market (and the capacities of these institutions are each reduced by $1$).
+Then, if $j > 1$, this process resumes, starting from $d_{j-1}$ pointing to her top ranked institution with remaining capacity.

+If each applicant had only pointed once during this protocol, our desired communication bound would have followed immediately.
+While applicants may point more than once, an applicant points a second time \emph{at most once for each cycle that is matched}.
+Since each cycle permanently matches at least one applicant, there are at most $|\Appls|$ matched cycles overall, and thus there are at most $O\bigl(|\Appls|\bigr)$ occurrences where an applicant is called to point, and thus the protocol uses $\widetilde O\bigl(|\Appls|\bigr)$ bits of communication overall. \end{proof}

+We remark that the deterministic communication protocol in the above proof works even in a model where the priorities are not prior knowledge (and must instead be communicated by the institutions).